Landerolaria macdonnellensis: Distribution and habitat

 This daisy bush grows in low woodland on rocky scree slopes or gullies and is restricted to the western part of the MacDonnell Ranges in the south of the Northern Territory.

 Conservation status

-Olearia macdonnellensis is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "endangered" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.
+Landerolaria macdonnellensis is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "endangered" under the Northern Territory Government Territory Parks and Wildlife Conservation Act 1976.
 The main threats to the species are inappropriate fire regimes and weed invasion.